Richard Baawobr

-Richard Kuuia Baawobr MAfr (21 June 1959 – 27 November 2022) was a Ghanaian prelate of the Catholic Church who was Bishop of Wa from 2016 until his death in 2022.
+Richard Kuuia Baawobr, MAfr (21 June 1959 – 27 November 2022) was a Ghanaian Catholic prelate who served as Bishop of Wa from 2016 until his death in 2022.
 A member of the Missionaries of Africa (also known as the White Fathers), he worked in the Democratic Republic of the Congo, France, and Tanzania before being named a bishop in his native country.
 Pope Francis created him a cardinal on 27 August 2022.
+Baawobr died just a few months later.

 Biography

-Richard Kuuia Baawobr was born in Tom-Zendagangn, in Nandom District, Ghana on 21 June 1959.
+Richard Kuuia Baawobr was born in Tom-Zendagangn, in Nandom District, Dominion of Ghana on 21 June 1959.
 After attending the village primary school, St. Francis Xavier Minor Seminary, and Nandom Secondary School, he was admitted in 1979 to the St. Victor major seminary in Tamale for his philosophical studies.
 He then joined the Society of Missionaries of Africa in 1981 and continued his preparation for priesthood.
 He fulfilled his novitiate in Fribourg, Switzerland by 1982.
 He then moved to the Missionary Institute London where his theological studies were completed in 1987.
 He made his religious vows at St. Edward's College in London on 5 December 1986 and was ordained a priest on 18 July 1987.

 From 1987 to 1991, he was the parish vicar in Livulu in the Archdiocese of Kinshasa in the Democratic Republic of Congo.
 Studying exegesis at the Pontifical Biblical Institute in Rome and Ignatian spirituality at Le Chatelard in Lyon, France, between 1991 and 1996, he earned a licentiate in sacred scripture as well as a doctorate in Biblical theology.
 From 1996 to 1999, he was his order's formator in Kahangala, Tanzania.
 From 1999 to 2004 he was director of their Toulouse formation house.
-From 2004 to 2010 he was first assistant general of the order.
+From 2004 to 2010, he was first assistant general of the order.

-In 2010 he was elected to a six-year term as the order's superior general, the first African to hold that position, as well as serving as Vice Grand Chancellor of the Pontifical Institute of Arab and Islamic Studies.
+In 2010, he was elected to a six-year term as the order's superior general, the first African to hold that position, as well as serving as Vice Grand Chancellor of the Pontifical Institute of Arab and Islamic Studies.
 The Union of Superiors General selected him to attend the Synod on the Family in October 2015.

 On 17 February 2016, Baawobr was appointed Bishop of Wa in Ghana by Pope Francis.
 He received his episcopal consecration on 7 May 2016 from Cardinal Peter Turkson.